wlandau/targets-minimal/README.md

 push to the main branch.
 The [cache action](https://github.com/actions/cache) restores the latest `_targets/` data store and rendered `index.html` file before each run so that up-to-date targets do not rebuild.
-The latest run with `_targets/` and `index.html` is overwritten in the [`latest-run`](https://github.com/wlandau/targets-minimal/tree/latest-run) branch, and the R Markdown report is deployed to
+The latest run is committed and pushed to the [`latest-run`](https://github.com/wlandau/targets-minimal/tree/latest-run) branch, and the R Markdown report is deployed to
 <https://wlandau.github.io/targets-minimal/> using [GitHub